learn-co-students/axi-da-project2/README.md

 2. Now that you've calculate the mean of `list_price`, create a list with the same length as the `list_price` column where every value in the list is the calculated mean.
     - Store this list in the variable `baseline_preds`.

-The baseline model's predictions, on average, are mispredicted by about \$70.

 ```python
 from sklearn.metrics import r2_score, mean_squared_error